-How can I believe that Pahuyuth works without a proper lineage?
+How can I believe that Pahuyuth works at all without ancestry and lineage?

-The answer is simple: You don’t.
-Not at all.
-Never.
-The teaching system of Pahuyuth has always been based on knowledge and not on faith.
+The answer is simple: You shouldn’t.
+The teaching system of Pahuyuth has always been based not on faith but on knowledge.

-To believe in something means to take a presumed truth from another person.
+To believe in something is to take a supposed truth from another person.
 This may be perfectly fine in many areas of life.
-However, for martial artists such “assumed truths” can lead to serious health consequences.
-For example when it comes to having to defend oneself.
+For martial artists however, such “adopted truths” can have serious health consequences.
+For example, when it comes to having to defend yourself.

-In order to prevent such problems from arising in the first place, the teaching system of Pahuyuth was designed in such a way that it is explicitly not based on the belief in handed-down information or its source.
+In order to prevent such problems from arising in the first place, the teaching system of Pahuyuth was constructed in such a way that it is explicitly not based on the belief in the Free-Warrior knowledge that has been handed down.

-Pahuyuth students are only imparted theses during their education, which have to be individually tested, logically understood and critically questioned by each student.
-There is no claim to truth or guarantee for the origin of these theses.
-Widely spread sentences like “My master / teacher / kru / sifu / ajarn / trainer / coach has said…” do not exist in Pahuyuth.
+Pahuyuth students are taught only theses as part of their education, which must be individually tested, logically comprehended, and critiqued by each student.
+There is no claim to truth or guarantee for the origin of these theses here.
+Widely used phrases such as

-Instead, Pahuyuth students learn to rely on their own judgment and to replace believes with their own insights.
-The individual self-experience thus generated usually results in genuine professional competence that functions independently of any belief and does not require any reference to the lineage and any kind of doctrinal line of Pahuyuth knowledge.
+Instead, Pahuyuth students learn to rely on their own judgment and replace accepted truths with their own insights.
+The individual self-awareness generated in this way usually results in genuine professional competence, which functions independently of any belief and requires no reference to the lineage and teaching line of Pahuyuth knowledge.